jailbirt/theeye-docs/monitors/readme.md

 ![](/images/NestedMonitors.jpg)

 Name your "nested Monitor" or copy an already created one.
-Add or remove the monitor you's like to nest.
+Add or remove the monitor you'd like to nest.

 ![](/images/NestedMonitorsSetup.jpg)